splendo/kaluga/beacons/README.md

 ## Beacons

-This library provide support for out-of-the-box access to Beacons.
+This library provides support for out-of-the-box access to Beacons.
 Currently only the [Eddystone protocol](https://github.com/google/eddystone/blob/master/protocol-specification.md) is supported

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Base as follows:
+You can import Kaluga Beacons as follows:

 ```kotlin
 repositories {